 Hal’s vast experience and travels have brought him to a place where creating works of personal expression are a top priority.

-Hal Masonberg is the president of Off Leash Films and is committed to making thought-provoking films and television programs that not only challenge and entertain, but reflect the quality and fearlessness of the cinema he grew up with.
+Hal Masonberg is the owner of Off Leash Films and is committed to making thought-provoking films and television programs that not only challenge and entertain, but reflect the quality and fearlessness of the cinema he grew up with.